 Jon Leighton is Tech Director at Loco2.
 During his time on the core team he did a bunch of work on Active Record and created the Spring preloader.
 These days he spends lots of time rock climbing.
 You can follow @jonleighton.

 Josh Peek (joshp) has been working with almost all parts of Rails.
 A lot of work spent on performance and thread safety for Action Pack.
-He’s the latest addition to the team.
-Josh is an employee of 37signals.
+Josh works at GitHub.

 Carl Lerche is a Platform Architect at Strobe, where he runs a top-notch product engineering team and hacks on Strobe Platform.
 He’s been programming for as long as he can remember, and focused on Ruby development since 2005.
 He is a member of the Ruby on Rails Core Team and speaker at numerous industry conferences and events.
 He lives in downtown San Francisco and has a fondness for quality Belgian Beers... and pie.
 Follow him on Twitter at @carllerche.

 Jamis Buck (minam) is a repentant Java programmer who never really enjoyed Java, but who finally found web-programming joy in Rails.
 He is an avid Ruby programmer, having contributed several packages to the community (including Net::SSH, Net::SFTP, Syntax, sqlite-ruby, sqlite3-ruby, SwitchTower and others).
-He is currently employed at 37signals, working from his home in Provo, Utah.
-He and his wife Tarasine have been married for 8 years.
-They have two children.
+He lives with his wife Tarasine and four children in Idaho.